SF-WDI-LABS/mongoose-books-app/README.md

 ### Stretch Challenges

 1. In your `scripts.js` file, write a jQuery ajax request to get the taqueria data.
-When the response comes back, display all the taqueria names above the paintings on your site's root page (localhost:3000/).
+When the response comes back, display all the taqueria names above the albums on your site's root page (localhost:3000/).

   > **Hint**: `$.get('/api/taquerias', function(data){// your code here});`